Pick Your Home Type

 Resale Home -- In some parts of the country it's downright impossible to find a new home.
 An older home or a resale is a house that's had at least one owner.
 When shopping for an older home, remember it's not going to be perfect.
 There are likely to be repairs or alterations that you're going to want to make prior to occupancy.
 It's often best that you consider this in your offer rather than ask the owners to fix them.

 It's a good idea to purchase a warranty for a resale home.
 The cost is usually only a few hundred dollars and your agent can help you choose the one that's best for you.
 As an added incentive, many home sellers purchase home warranties.
 These cover the home while the owner is trying to sell it and for a certain period of time after it's sold.
-Also, definitely pay the few hundred dollars to have a
+Also, definitely pay the few hundred dollars to have a home inspection.
+It's better to find out the roof needs to be repaired now, rather than two days after you close and the first storm hits.

 Fixer-Upper -- Buying a fixer-upper is a good way to own a home that you ordinarily wouldn't be able to afford.
 If you're a handyman or a handywoman, or you know someone who is, this could be the home for you.
-The real estate industry has placed an annoying little word on the difference between the improved home's value and the price you paid plus the repairs --
+The real estate industry has placed an annoying little word on the difference between the improved home's value and the price you paid plus the repairs -- sweat equity.
+For instance, if the improved house is worth $150,000 and you paid $130,000 for the house and $10,000 in repairs, your sweat equity (arghhh) is $10,000.
+Again, you should definitely have a home inspection with this house, and have a contractor give you an estimate on repair costs.
+Also, ask your lender about special loans with which you can build the repair costs into your mortgage.

-, especially if you have small children.
+A fixer-upper may not be for you, especially if you have small children.
 Keep in mind that there will be various disruptions, with rooms being closed off, different teams of workmen trooping in and out of the place, the kitchen potentially becoming unusable for a period of time, and so on.
 And that assumes that all the work goes as is planned, and on time.
 Weigh the potential savings against the potential disruption of your home life.

-foreclosure home.
+Foreclosure -- Another option in finding a better price is a foreclosure home.
 This is one in which the previous owner could not make the payments, so the mortgage company or note holder has taken possession of the house.

 Foreclosures come in all shapes, sizes, and states of disrepair.
 Some look as though they're about to be condemned; others are in pristine condition.
 Any home can be foreclosed on, so don't be surprised to find foreclosures worth a million dollars or more.
 Look for many incentives when buying foreclosed homes -- decreased prices, closing cost assistance, quick closing incentives, low down payments, and special loan programs, just to name a few.
 If you're interested in this type of home, find a real estate agent who specializes in foreclosures and knows the tricks of the trade.